borizook/borizook/README.md

 - 🌱 Currently delving into the world of African swine fever in wild boar populations, armed with mechanistic and spatial modeling.

+- 🚀 Additionally, I aspire to extend my expertise into the realms of phylodynamics and causal inference.

 - 🚧 Hang tight, my GitHub is undergoing a glow-up.
 Exciting things in the pipeline!

 <!---